Start your International Women’s Day with West Coast LEAF

-Food: The Equality Breakfast menu is coming soon and is, as usual, vegetarian with vegan options upon request.
+Food: The Equality Breakfast menu is, as usual, vegetarian with vegan options upon request.
 For other dietary requests, please note your dietary requirements in your ticket order OR email email@example.com by Friday, March 1.

 Accessibility: We provide American Sign Language interpretation, and the Fairmont Hotel Vancouver is wheelchair accessible.
 Please let us know if you would benefit from ASL interpretation so that we can ensure that you have appropriate seating.
 For those who use a wheelchair or other assisted mobility device, we would like to reserve you a fully accessible seat.
 Please enter any accessibility requests on your Eventbrite order form or email firstname.lastname@example.org.
 Please note that the deadline for accessibility requests is Friday, March 1.

 Sponsorship: To learn about the impact and benefits of becoming a valued Event Sponsor, request a sponsorship package, or to discuss your level of support, contact Basya at email@example.com or call 604-684-8772, ext.
 114.

 Silent Auction: We’re excited that doors will open at 6:30 AM to provide you the most time possible to browse and place your bids.
 More information on the auction is coming soon.
 If you would like to support West Coast LEAF with a silent auction donation, please contact Sharon at firstname.lastname@example.org.
 We’d love to feature your business or creative venture at our event!